Usually responds within 1 day

-We are a nudist/naturalist friendly community.
-There is no requirement to participate, but please know that others may and be respectful of everyone.
+We are a nudist/naturalist/clothing-optional friendly community.
+There is no requirement to participate, but please know that others may and to be respectful of everyone.

-Where we are, it is rare to hear the noise of a car... people... or anything but the birds, locus, and other creatures around us (though the cows can be loud).
+Where we are, it is rare to hear the noise of a car... people... or anything but the birds, locus, and other creatures around us.
 This is a great place for someone who is looking for time to themselves and a peaceful place to work on themselves, learn a new skill, read a book, and just escape from the world for a while.
 You will for sure connect back with nature out here... we live outside.
 And if you've never seen a full moon in the desert, you're in for a treat.

 You are surrounded by mountains and we are happy to teach about all thing things the land provides.
 While I am new to it all, it has become a personal obsession to learn about how native people thrived on these lands hundreds of years ago.

 Depending on when you come, you'll have a totally new experience of the desert.
 December - March is perfect sunny days and cold nights...
 April - May is perfect days and nights....
 June and July are hot, but the nights cool off...
 August - November is the rainy season.
 The whole landscape and feeling out here changes completely every couple of months, which is really fascinating to witness.